 It remains a possibility that sonnets 108 and 126 caused the mislabeling of these sonnets as the "Fair Youth Sonnets."
 Those poems would more logically reside with the "Marriage Sonnets," which do address a young man.
 They also could be responsible for some scholars sectioning the sonnets into two categories instead of three, combining the "Marriage Sonnets" with the "Fair Youth Sonnets" and labeling them, "Young Man Sonnets."
 The two category alternative is faulty, however, because the bulk of the "Fair Youth Sonnets" do no address a young man, nor do they address any person, except on occasion the speaker himself.

 Sonnet 99 plays out in 15 lines, instead of the tradition sonnet form of 14 lines.
 The first quatrain expands to a cinquain; thus, its rime scheme converts from ABAB to ABABA.
 The remainder of the sonnet continues as a traditional sonnet following the rime, rhythm, and function of the traditional form.

 The Two Final Sonnets

-Most perceptive readers have likely begun to sense that the speaker has become sick and tired of his battle for this flawed woman’s affection and respect.
+The conclusion of the sequence appears to dramatize the fact that the speaker has become sick and tired of his battle for this flawed woman’s affection and respect.
 He has finally determined to create a high-minded dramatic statement to bring about the end of this inauspicious relationship, fundamentally announcing, "I’m done."

 © 2020 Linda Sue Grimes